aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

    - Finalizes the transcription
    - Copies the final transcription to your clipboard and pastes it

+### Transcription-Only (High-Accuracy) Mode (Option 4)
+1. Records audio from your default microphone
+2. Changes the mouse pointer to an animated cursor to indicate recording is active
+3. When recording stops:
+   - Saves the audio to a file
+   - Transcribes using OpenAI's gpt-4o-transcribe model for high-quality results
+   - Copies the transcription directly to your clipboard and pastes it
+   - No screenshot is captured and no correction is performed

+### Transcription-Only (Fast) Mode (Option 5)
+Same as Option 4, but uses the faster gpt-4o-mini-transcribe model for quicker processing when accuracy is less critical.

 ## Multi-Monitor Support

 The application automatically detects which monitor your mouse cursor is on when you start recording.
-It will capture a screenshot of that specific monitor (in High-Accuracy and Fast-Processing modes), ensuring you get the visual context that's most relevant to what you're looking at or working on.
+It will capture a screenshot of that specific monitor (in modes with correction), ensuring you get the visual context that's most relevant to what you're looking at or working on.

 ## Screenshot Management

 The application uses a simple approach to manage screenshots:

-1. Each time you start recording in High-Accuracy or Fast-Processing modes, a new screenshot is captured
+1. Each time you start recording in screenshot correction modes (1 & 2), a new screenshot is captured
 2. The screenshot is always saved to the same file (`latest_screenshot.jpg`) in the `screenshots` folder
 3. Each new screenshot automatically overwrites the previous one
 4. This ensures only one screenshot file is stored at any time